programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 Remember to change the titles in the code below to match your specific dataset (as we explained above, you are probably not doing this on the 13th December 2021).
 You'll find the titles under `labs()`.

 You should now have a graph depicting the timely dispersion of tweets in your dataset.
+This graph shows the distribution of collected tweets during the period of investigation.
+With the Sesame Street tweets, the graph shows that most tweets are tweeted without the #sesamestreet hashtag.
+Furthermore two spikes can be located from the graph.
+There is a peak at the 6th of December and again at the 12th of December.
 We will now proceed with the binary exploration of some of your dataset's distinctive features.

 # Step 2: Exploring a dataset by creating binary-analytical categories

 Using a binary logic to explore a dataset can be a first and, compared to other digital methods, relatively simple way to get at important relations in your dataset.
 Binary relations are easy to count using computer code and can reveal systematic and defining structures in your data.
 In our case, we were interested in the power relations on Twitter and in the public sphere more generally.
 We, therefore, explored the differences between so-called verified and non-verified accounts – verified accounts are those marked with a badge to indicate that the user is notable and authentic, due to their public status outside of the platform.
 However, you might be interested something else for example, how many tweets were retweets or originals.
 In both cases you can use the existing metadata registered for the dataset to create a question that can be answered using a binary logic (does the tweet come from a verified account, yes or no?; is the tweet a retweet, yes or no?).
 Or, suppose you were working with data from the National Gallery.
 In that case, you might want to explore gender bias in the collections by finding out whether the institution has favoured acquiring artworks by people who are registered as male in their catalogue.
 To do this, you could arrange your dataset to count male artists (is this artist registered as male, yes or no?).
 Or, if you were interest in the collections distribution of Danish versus international artists, the data could be arranged in a binary structure allowing you to answer the question: is this artist registered as Danish, yes or no?

 The binary relations can form a context for your close reading of datapoints selected in [Step 3](#step-3-reproducible-and-systematic-selection-of-datapoints-for-close-reading).
 Knowing the distribution of data in two categories will also enable you to establish a single datapoint’s representativity vis-à-vis this category's distribution in the entire dataset.
 For instance, if in Step 3 you choose to work on the 20 most commonly 'liked' tweets, you may notice that even if there are many tweets from verified accounts among this select pool, these accounts may not be well-represented in the overall dataset.
 Thus, the 20 most 'liked' tweets you have selected are not representative of the tweets from the majority of accounts in your dataset, rather they represent a small, but much 'liked' percentage.
 Or, if you choose to work on the 20 most frequently displayed artworks in a dataset from the National Gallery, a binary exploration of Danish versus non-Danish artists might enable you to see that even if those works were all painted by international artists, these artists were otherwise poorly represented in the National Gallery's collections overall.

 ## Example of a binary exploration: Twitter data